viamrobotics/docs/docs/program/_index.md

 ## Hello World: The Code Sample Tab

-Save a program in the language of your choice that connects to your robot and uses methods built into the SDK's client API libraries to [interact with and control](/program/write/) the {{< glossary_tooltip term_id="resource" text="resources" >}} on the robot.
+Now, create a program in the language of your choice that connects to your robot and uses methods built into the SDK's client API libraries to [interact with and control](/program/write/) the {{< glossary_tooltip term_id="resource" text="resources" >}} on the robot.

-The easiest way to get started is to navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.
+Start with this by navigating to your robot's page on [the Viam app](https://app.viam.com/robots).
+Select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.
 These code snippets import all the necessary libraries and set up a connection with your robot in the cloud through the Viam app.

 Your boilerplate code sample should look similar to this: